damianhakert/damianhakert.github.io/source/handbook/sales-onboarding/index.html.md

 * [ ] Complete TrainTool Course - Closing Techniques
 * [ ] Complete TrainTool Course - Handling Pricing Objections
 * [ ] Record a demo using WebEx and send to your manager and Chad Malchow.
 Demo scenario is an organization with 500 seats who uses Jira and BitBucket for a few teams, subversion within a couple teams and GitLab CE is also installed.
+* [ ] Within this sales bootcamp issue, please submit a comment with a link to an EE Option and the names of salespeople you have seen contribute to the discussion.

 ### Stage 4 <a name="stage-4"></a>